AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 **Implementation**:

 Now let's practice and implement action masking for a discrete action space and a policy-based algorithm.
-I used the paper and the action masking code [[7](https://arxiv.org/pdf/2006.14171.pdf)] from Costa Huang as a foundation.
+I used the paper and the action masking code [[7](https://arxiv.org/pdf/2006.14171.pdf)] from Costa Huang as a starting point.
-The idea is simple; we overload the `PyTorch`'s `Categorical` class and add an optional mask argument.
+The idea is simple; we inherit the `PyTorch`'s `Categorical` class and add an optional mask argument.
 {{< math.inline >}}
 <p>
-If the mask (boolean) is present, we replace the logit values masked by \(-\infty\).
+We replace the logits of the impossible action by \(-\infty\) when we apply the mask.
 </p>
 {{</ math.inline >}}
-However, we represent the logits using `float32`, so we have to replace the logits associated with the impossible actions with the minimum value represented in 32 bits.
+However, as we are using `float32` we need the minimum value represented in 32 bits.
-In `PyTorch` we get this value with the following command:  `torch.finfo(torch.float.dtype).min` and the value is `-3.40e+38`.
+In `PyTorch` we get it by running `torch.finfo(torch.float.dtype).min`, which is `-3.40e+38`.

-Finally, in policy-based approaches for some algorithms such as Proximal Policy Optimization (PPO) [[12](https://arxiv.org/abs/1707.06347)], it is necessary to compute the probability distribution entropy at the output of the model.
+Finally, for some policy-based approaches such as Proximal Policy Optimization (PPO) [[12](https://arxiv.org/abs/1707.06347)], it is necessary to compute the probability distribution entropy at the output of the model.
-In our case, we will compute the entropy only of the available actions.
+In our case, we will compute the entropy of the available actions only.

 ```python